 Recommended Boiler Maintenance Checklist

-After a service provider adjusts the burner, they should not be adjusted by persons not experienced with burner systems.
+After a service provider adjusts the burner, persons without experience in burner systems should not attempt further adjustments.
 This includes tinkering with linkage settings, fuel pressures and control settings.
-Service calls caused by “tinkering” or poor maintenance procedures are not typically covered by any guarantee or service plan.
+Service calls caused by “tinkering” or poor maintenance procedures are not typically any guarantee or service plan.

 1. Keep the boiler, burner and entire boiler room clean.
 A clean boiler room is essential to first class boiler operation.